-Whether you believe it or not, we are mimemic creatures responding to the flow (or disruption) of universal patterns.
+Believe it or not, we are mimemic creatures responding to the flow (or disruption) of universal polarities and patterns.
 A babies breathe and heartbeat can be regulated by laying bare on its mother's chest; some MRI machines (witnessing from my own experience) play the fist five notes of Beethovan's Für Elise whenever an image is taken.
 Intentional?
 I don't know, but it does have a calming effect on the patient and I believe is tapping into something cognitively.

 I hear rhythms, patterns and beats all the time in my surroundings; this often leads me to a musical mind catalogue where I match up songs with harmonic/theoretical similarities.
 Sometimes I record the environmental patterns and play with them digitally at home, other times I just sing along and jam with what the universe delivers!

 Right after my brain injury, the amount of colour I was seeing (Synesthesia), triggered by auditory stimulus, was SOO overwhelming- eyes were best kept shut.
 This Synesthetic effect has faded drastically with healing, but I am still in tune!
 Furthermore, I have grapheme-colour synesthesia with not just numbers and letters, but also physical touch and smell.
-Colourful rings echo visually when sounds are heard at certain frequencies, sometimes when in states of meditation, and alternatively, when caught off guard.
-I Hope you enjoy accompanying me in this new journey through sound.
+Colour echos visually when sounds are heard at certain frequencies, sometimes when in states of meditation, and alternatively, when caught off guard.
+I Hope you enjoy accompanying me on this new journey through sound.